New short film delves into RSPCA Approved chicken farming

 Farms and abattoirs within the scope of a producer’s RSPCA Approved certification are regularly assessed by specially trained RSPCA Assessors, to ensure standards are continuing to be maintained.

 Routine farm assessments are not required by Australian law, meaning standards of welfare can vary widely even among similar farming systems.
-This is why having a dedicated third-party animal welfare certification scheme is so important, as Manager – RSPCA Approved Talulah observes, “I think all of us want to know that when we buy an animal-based product, that it has had a good life,” and as noted in the video, “with RSPCA being a well-known and trusted name synonymous with higher-welfare standards,” consumers can look for the certification logo with confidence that this is the case.
+This is why having a dedicated third-party animal welfare certification scheme is so important, as Manager – RSPCA Approved Talulah observes, “I think all of us want to know that when we buy an animal-based product, that it has had a better quality of life,” and as noted in the video, “with RSPCA being a well-known and trusted name synonymous with higher-welfare standards,” consumers can look for the certification logo with confidence that this is the case.

 With many consumers seeking higher-welfare options, the RSPCA Approved team believes it is important to highlight the work of dedicated producers who have achieved RSPCA Approved certification.
 To discover more, take a look at the short film and podcast where we speak in depth with the Humans of Agriculture team and answer more common questions on meat chicken welfare and production in Australia.

-2 Comments
+4 Comments

-2 responses to “New short film delves into RSPCA Approved chicken farming”
+4 responses to “New short film delves into RSPCA Approved chicken farming”

 1. Colleen Marie McKenney says: